 6 Top Day Hikes To Explore In Tuolumne Meadows

 Tuolumne Meadows is a place I love exploring!
 It is a place I patiently wait almost all year long to open.
-Tuolumne Meadows for me is a place I love exploring more than any other areas in the park.
+Tuolumne Meadows is a place I love exploring more than any other areas in the park.
+Tuolumne Meadows is a gentle, dome-studded, sub-alpine meadow area along the Tuolumne River in the eastern section of Yosemite National Park.
 It offers great views of Olsmstead Point, Tenaya Lake, Clouds Rest, etc. The place is great for hiking, camping, rock climbing, and a great place to learn about glaciers and the history of the Tuolumne Meadows.

 After the glaciers melted, shallow, broad depressions in the bedrock began to fill with sand.
 Because granite basins hold spring snowmelt, some areas were too wet for trees.
 Sedges and grasses thrive in these saturated low spots, creating meadows.
 As they get drier, trees invade the edges and high areas.
 In wetter times, the trees die and meadow expand.